 Sweet Potato and “Un-Fried” Bean Tacos

 When she became pregnant with her first child, the only dish she craved for a short period was rice and beans.
 I’m not kidding you.
 The only craving of this pregnant Korean woman was rice and beans.
 And she would take me along to various Mexican restaurants.
 It was at this time I realized how much I LOVED Mexican food.
 And not unlike my aunt, I am crazy about refried beans.
 I love everything about it: the creaminess, the slight saltiness, the richness … Yum.
-But recently, the high fat content gave me pause.

 Over the years, my love for Mexican food intersected and fused with my love of Asian food.
-It was further influenced by my recent conversion to healthier eating.

 It’s so easy to make.
 And it doesn’t take much to make them taste great.
 The sweetness of the sweet potatoes and the saltiness of the beans complement and balance each other so nicely that not much else is needed.
-I just eat these tacos with squirts of hot sauce.
+I just eat these “tacos” with squirts of hot sauce.
 I currently have two HUGE bottles of Frank’s RedHot.
 So that’s what I use.
 And when I have some guacamole or queso fresco (chèvre for me), I use them.
 But they’re not really necessary for these to taste delicious.
 They are delicious just in their simple, creamy glory.